ThomasMiz/medias5/README.md

 This, of course, means this implementation is very simple and limited.
 For example, it can only handle a single client at a time.

-The server opens a passive socket on 0.0.0.0:1080, and can handle requests for IPv4, IPv6, and domain names (You can only connect to the proxy via IPv4, not IPv6, but can make requests for any).
+The server opens a passive socket on :::1080 and can handle incoming IPv4 and IPv6 connections.
+Once connected, it can handle proxy requests for IPv4, IPv6, and domain names.